yPhil-gh/Emulsion/README.md

 `sudo apt install mupen64plus mednafen pcsx2 amiberry`

-The others a either unavailable on Ubuntu, or their package is so outdated that it's better to get the latest appImage.
+The others a either un-packaged for Ubuntu, or their package is so outdated that it's better to get the latest appImage.

 ### Cover art

+Emulsion handles the download of the cover art images of you games.

 #### backends API Keys